Karam-Abbas/Web-Programming/Projects/Mini-posting-app/readme.md

 <li>mainting the info of user who liked the post</li>
 <li>Like count display</li>
 <li>Added the functionaility to upload the files in the version v3.1</li>
-<li>Added the functionaility to upload profile picture of user</li>
+<li>Added the functionaility to upload profile picture of user  v4.0</li>
-<li>Displayed the profile picture alongside the greetings in the profile page</li>
+<li>Displayed the profile picture alongside the greetings in the profile page v4.0</li>
-<li>New picture upload will overwrite the previous one and if no picture is present a default png from the database will be used as a placeholder</li>
+<li>New picture upload will overwrite the previous one and if no picture is present a default png from the database will be used as a placeholder v4.0</li>
 </ul>